Assigning Custom Page Styles in Word

 Save your Microsoft Word source document.

 In Output Explorer, verify ePublisher created the page using the page style you specified by clicking on the page and verifying ePublisher applied the page style you specified in the generated output.
-For more information about viewing output files in Output Explorer, see “Viewing Output in Output Explorer” on page 292.
+For more information about viewing output files in Output Explorer, see “Viewing Output in Output Explorer”.